-El Dorado Transit The Ageney will develop safety performance targets that measures that will be reviewed and updated annually, if needed.
-The specific performance measures targets are based on the safety performance measures established under the National Public Transportation Safety Plan-Plan.
-The measures are based on a 3-year trend. and any additional performance goals set by the Agency.
-21/22 fiscal year targets are based on a 5-year trend and System Reliability is based on a 3-year trend.
+El Dorado Transit will develop safety performance measures that will be reviewed and updated annually, if needed.
+The specific performance measures are based on the safety performance measures established under the National Public Transportation Safety Plan.
+The measures are based on a 3-year trend.